Free · MIT licensed

 What it gives your agent

-Eight MCP tools.
-The agent calls publish or schedule with one content envelope plus per-channel variants.
+Eight MCP tools, namespaced by domain.
+The agent calls post_publish or post_schedule with one content envelope plus per-channel variants.
 The MCP handles state, idempotency, retries, and platform quirks.

 Tool Purpose

-schedule Queue variants for schedule_at timestamps.
-Stored in the state backend until drain picks them up.
+post_schedule Queue variants for schedule_at timestamps.
+Stored in the state backend until post_drain picks them up.

 What makes it different